Celebrating Lincolnshire's wonderful plants!

 Plants are really important.
 We eat them, build with them, wear clothes made from them and breathe the oxygen they create.
 That's why we think #BotanyisAce!

-Thanks to funding from the Heritage Lottery Fund, the Lincolnshire Wildlife Trust is leading a project to preserve Lincolnshire’s botanical heritage and inspire and train future botanists.
+Thanks to funding from the National Lottery Heritage Fund, Lincolnshire Wildlife Trust is leading a project to preserve Lincolnshire’s botanical heritage and inspire and train future botanists.

 Love Lincs Plants project reports